Medical expert of the article

 - decompensated patients with favorable characteristics for percutaneous mitral valvuloplasty (class I, level of evidence B);

-- “Asymptomatic” patients with suitable morphological and clinical characteristics, high risk of thromboembolic complications or high risk of decompensation of hemodynamic parameters;
+- "asymptomatic" patients with suitable morphological and clinical characteristics, high risk of thromboembolic complications or high risk of decompensation of hemodynamic parameters;

 - with the phenomenon of spontaneous echo contrast in the left atrium (class IIa, level of evidence C);

-- with a systolic pressure in the pulmonary artery of more than 50 mm Hg. (class IIa, level of evidence C);
+- with pulmonary artery systolic pressure greater than 50 mmHg (class IIa, level of evidence C);

-In the presence of heart failure III-IVFC and moderate or severe mitral stenosis in cases where:
+In the presence of heart failure III-IV FC and moderate or severe mitral stenosis in cases where:

 - valve morphology is not suitable for mitral balloon valvuloplasty.

-Mitral valve replacement is advisable (class IIa indications) in severe mitral stenosis and severe pulmonary hypertension (systolic pressure in the pulmonary artery is more than 60 mmHg), symptoms of heart failure I-II FC, if mitral balloon valvuloplasty or mitral valve plasty are not expected Patients with mitral stenosis who do not have symptoms of decompensation should be examined annually.
-Examination includes the collection of complaints, anamnesis, examination, chest X-ray and ECG.
-If the patient's condition has changed in the previous period or according to the results of the previous examination there is severe mitral stenosis, echoCG is indicated.
-In all other cases, the annual echocardiogram is optional.
-If the patient complains of palpitations, it is recommended to conduct daily (Holter) ECG monitoring to detect paroxysms of atrial fibrillation.
+Mitral valve replacement is advisable (class IIa indications) in severe mitral stenosis and severe pulmonary hypertension (pulmonary artery systolic pressure over 60 mm Hg), symptoms of class I-II heart failure, unless mitral balloon valvuloplasty or mitral valve replacement is suggested.
+Patients with mitral stenosis who do not have symptoms of decompensation should be examined annually.
+The examination includes collection of complaints, anamnesis, examination, chest X-ray and ECG.
+If the patient's condition has changed over the previous period or the results of the previous examination indicate severe mitral stenosis, echocardiography is indicated.
+In all other cases, annual echocardiography is not necessary.
+If the patient complains of palpitations, 24-hour (Holter) ECG monitoring is recommended to detect paroxysms of atrial fibrillation.

 Prevention